 A hands-on study of the market leading small business accounting software, QuickBooks.
-Emphasis is placed on using QuickBooks to record transactions and report financial info mation for both new and existing businesses.
-Students will also learn how to use Quick-Books to analyze the performance of a small business.
-At the conclusion of the course, students will have an opportunity to earn QuickBooks User Certification y passing a standardized QuickBooks exam.
+Emphasis is placed on using QuickBooks to record transactions and report financial information for both new and existing businesses.
+Students will also learn how to use QuickBooks to analyze the performance of a small business.
+At the conclusion of the course, students will have an opportunity to earn QuickBooks User Certification by passing a standardized QuickBooks exam.

-ACCT 2299 Seminar 1-6 credits
+ACCT 2299 Seminar